hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/gcp.md

 GCP Region will require some configuration before traffic is directed to it along with some global services such as DNS.

-- [Cloud SQL cross-region read replicas](https://cloud.google.com/sql/docs/postgres/replication/cross-region-replicas)  can be used in a warm standby architecture. see also [Managing Cloud SQL read replicas](https://cloud.google.com/sql/docs/postgres/replication/manage-replicas) .
+- [Cloud SQL cross-region read replicas](https://cloud.google.com/sql/docs/postgres/replication/cross-region-replicas)  can be used in a warm standby architecture.
+See also [Managing Cloud SQL read replicas](https://cloud.google.com/sql/docs/postgres/replication/manage-replicas).

   - Note that read replicas do not inherently provide high availability in the sense that there can be automatic failover from the primary to the read replica.
 As described in the above reference, the read replica will need to be promoted to a stand-alone Cloud SQL primary instance.
 Promoting a replica to a stand-alone Cloud SQL primary instance is an irreversible action, so when the failover needs to be reverted, the database must be restored to an original primary location (potentially by starting it as a read replica and promoting it), and the secondary read replica will need to be destroyed and re-established.